cristian-szabo/fdivp-coursera/W02/README.md

 ### Question 8

 Repeat steps (3) through (5) in the previous question, this time using a 5×5 low-pass filter with all coefficients equal to 1/25.
-Enter the PSNR value (up to two decimal points).
+Enter the PSNR value (up to two decimal points): 25.73

 ``` matlab
 lpf_5x5 = repmat(1/25, 5);